VirtualizeLLC/typescript-diff/packages/tsc-diff/README.md

 # tsc-diff

+This library outputs all the diff files for upstream and staged files.

 This library was generated with [Nx](https://nx.dev).

 ## Building

 Run `nx build tsc-diff` to build the library.

 ## Running unit tests

 Run `nx test tsc-diff` to execute the unit tests via [Jest](https://jestjs.io).